rrthomas/nancy/README.md

 If the `--delete` option is given, Nancy deletes any files in the output directory that it did not write, and any directories that thereby become empty.

+Nancy runs background tasks in parallel.
+By default, it uses up to one task per available CPU core.
+You can set the number of tasks with the `--jobs` flag.
+In particular, if you rely on tasks not being run in parallel (usually a bad idea!) you can use `--jobs=1`.

 ### Special cases